15 Hot Tub Privacy Wall Ideas To Block the Neighbors

 How To Add Privacy To A Hot Tub?

 While a few of the first ideas that come to mind for privacy are to add a fence, hang curtains, or plant hedges, there are actually many more to choose from.
-Here, we share the different ideas that give more privacy to your hot tub.
+Here, we share the different ideas you can use to block your neighbors from viewing you.

 Install It In A Pergola